 On the day of the Garden Party, the Palace gates are open from around 3 pm.
 The Party officially begins when The Queen, accompanied by other Members of the Royal Family, enter the garden at 4 pm when the National Anthem is played by one of the two military bands present.

 The other members joining Queen, William and Catherine for Tuesday’s party were the Duke of York, Count and Countess of Wessex and Princess Alexandra.
 Today’s garden party was attended by 8000 guests.

-Queen, William, Catherine and members of royal family circulated among the guests through ‘lanes’.
+Queen, William, Catherine and members of the royal family circulated among the guests through ‘lanes’.
 Each takes a different route and random presentations are made so that everyone has an equal chance of speaking to Her Majesty and other Members of the Royal Family.
 Guests are free to eat, drink and stroll around the beautiful Palace gardens.

 A lovely moment was captured by a guest Kate Stafford who shared it on social media.
-Duchess spoke in ‘Queen at 90’ documentary about how members of the royal family make jokes of her as she takes a long time during walkabouts and public greeting.
+The Duchess of Cambridge spoke in the ‘Queen at 90’ documentary about how members of the royal family make jokes of her as she takes a long time during walkabouts and public greeting.

-For the day, once again putting the trust in her beloved label Alexander McQueen, the Duchess chose a lovely coatdress of pink shade.
+For the day, once again putting the trust in her beloved label Alexander McQueen, The Duchess of Cambridge chose a lovely coatdress of pink shade.